 C: It may be nice to have a summary of all this information for each WG.

-C: I can update the future venue slides to include some of this information from the meeting organizers.
+C: The future venue slides includes some of this information from the meeting organizers.

 Chair: I would like to note that the future venues still seem to be North America centric, except perhaps for 2025.

-C: The sstandards association wishes to be more international, I think it is critical to distribute meetings around the world, adopting an Asia/America/Europe rotating model.
-I appreciate that US companies make not like this, but wwe need to share the load.
+C: The Standards Association wishes to be more international, I think it is critical to distribute meetings around the world, adopting an Asia/America/Europe rotating model.
+We need to share the travel load across the membership.

-C: There was a debate about this in 2012and that’s how we came up with the current set of requirements.
+C: The topic of geographic distribution of session locations was considered in the 2012 timeframe and that’s how we came up with the current set of requirements, alternating Europe and Asia venues.

 Financial Report